Skip to main content

 Intempt Design is the only platform in this list that connects creative assets to live customer behavioral data.
 Most tools generate a single asset from a prompt.
 Intempt combines your brand kit, customer data, and product catalog in a node-based editor to produce campaign-ready assets at scale.

-The Creative Designer Blu agent handles generation.
-The A/B Tester Blu agent handles what to test next.
+The Brand Designer Blu agent handles generation.
+The Experimentation Lead Blu agent handles what to test next.
 A landing page variant isn't just a design decision here - it's a segmentation decision tied to who you're targeting and where they are in your customer journey.

 Key strengths: